Bradford Banta: University of Tennessee at Chattanooga

 Banta coached the tight ends during the Chattanooga Mocs' 2007 season.

 Detroit Lions

 Banta was the assistant special teams coach for the Detroit Lions from 2008 to 2011, and then the assistant linebackers coach for the 2012 and 2013 seasons.

 Washington Redskins

 On February 4, 2014, it was announced that Banta would join the team as the Washington Redskins assistant special teams coach, serving under Ben Kotwica.

 New Orleans Saints

 On January 31, 2017, the New Orleans Saints hired Banta as their Special teams coordinator.

+Michigan Wolverines

+In February 2019, Banta was hired by Jim Harbaugh and the University of Michigan as a special teams analyst.
+He remained with the program until 2023, when they won a national championship.